 Go on a culinary adventure through the numerous dining options available in Barbados.
 From our national dish of Flying Fish and Cou Cou or the ever popular local Saturday delight of Pudding and Souse all the way across the palate to mouth-watering Sushi, Barbados will please the most discerning food connoisseur.
 Dining choices are available for every taste and every budget.

-Naniki Restaurant is known for the magnificent views and Caribbean cuisine; nestled in the lush countryside on a Nature Resort.
-Suriname, St. Joseph.
+Naniki is known for the magnificent views and Caribbean cuisine; nestled in the lush countryside on a nature resort.
+Surinam, St. Joseph.
 Tel: 433-1300 / Website: www.lushlife.bb

-Zen Sushi & Thai Restaurant is a dining room perched on a cliff overlooking Crane Beach.
+Zen is a dining room perched on a cliff overlooking Crane Beach.
 The restaurant offers traditional Tatami rooms, an exquisite sushi bar and booths for private dining.
 The Crane, St. Philip.
 Tel: 423-6220 www.thecrane.com/dining

-Ackee Tree is a relaxed eatery that specializes in Guyanese rotis and curries.
+Ackee Tree Restaurant is a relaxed eatery that specializes in Guyanese rotis and curries.
 Hastings, Christ Church.
-Tel: 434-7684 www.facebook.com/pages/Ackee-Tree
+Tel: 434-7684 /Website: https://www.facebook.com/AckeeTreeRestaurant

-Aspara and Tamnak Thai is two restaurants in the same location - they specialize in authentic Indian and Thai cuisine.
-St. Lawrence Gap, Christ Church Tel: 435-5454 www.apsarabarbados.com
+Apsara Samudra Specializes in authentic Indian and Thai cuisine.
+St. Lawrence Gap, Christ Church Tel: 435-5454 / Website: http://www.apsara-samudra.com/

-Bert’s Bar For all our NHL fans - you need to take note that Bert's is the "Official" Caribbean Headquarters of the Ottawa Senetors and a favourite with all sports enthusiasts.
-Its a great place to chill featuring live satellite sports coverage all day long.
+Bert’s Bar for all sports enthusiasts Bert's is a great place to chill featuring live satellite sports coverage all day long.
 Try their authentic stone pizza!
-Rockley, Christ Church.
+Rockley New Road, Christ Church.
 Tel: 435-7924 / Website: www.bertsbarbados.com

 Café Luna is a delightful restaurant on a rooftop terrace and the menu draws from all over the world with tropical fusion.
-Enterprise, Christ Church.
+Enterprise Beach Road, Christ Church.
 Tel: 420-4689 / Website: www.littlearches.com

 Café Sol is ideally located at the entrance to St. Lawrence Gap and offers up an authentic Mexican style menu.
 Well known for their tasty margaritas.
 St. Lawrence Gap, Christ Church.
 Tel: 420-7655 / Website: www.cafesolbarbados.com

-Champers is nestled on cliff top overlooking the sea and enjoys the reputation of being one of the leading restaurants on the south coast.
-Torrington, Christ Church.
+Champers is nestled on cliff top overlooking the sea and enjoys the reputation of being one of the leading restaurants on the South Coast.
+Skeetes Hill, Christ Church.
 Tel: 434-3463 / Website: www.champersbarbados.com

-Just Grillin’ is a casual open air dining in Quayside plaza close to Accra Beach.
+Just Grillin’ is a casual open air dining in Quayside Centre close to Accra Beach.
 Great value and even better food.
 Rockley, Christ Church.
-Tel: 435-6469 www.justgrillinbarbados.com
+Tel: 435-6469 / Website: www.justgrillinbarbados.com

-Lobster Alive has fresh Grenadine lobster (kept alive in a their seawater tank) and has a selection of seafood dishes served by the seaside.
+Lobster Alive has fresh Grenadine lobster (kept alive in a seawater tank) and has a selection of seafood dishes served by the seaside.
 Bay Street, St. Michael.
-Tel: 435-0305
+Tel: 435-0305 / Website: https://www.lobsteralive.net/

-Daphne’s is a well known fine dining establishment situated on the beachfront serving international and Italian cuisine.
-Payne’s Bay, St. James.
-Tel: 432-2731 Website: www.daphnesbarbados.com
+Daphne's is a well known fine dining establishment situated on the beachfront serving international and Italian cuisine.
+Paynes Bay Beach, St. James.
+Tel: 432-8501 Website: www.daphnesbarbados.com

-Fish Pot is a charming family restaurant set in an old fort.
+The Fish Pot is a charming family restaurant set in an old fort.
 Guests sit on a wooden deck right above the sand, great for lunch or dinner.
 Shermans, St. Peter.
-Tel 439-2604 / Website: www.littlegoodharbourbarbados.com
+Tel: 439-2604 / Website: www.littlegoodharbourbarbados.com

-Moon Town is true “Bajan” fish fry right on the water’s edge in the north of the island.
-Half Moon Fort, St. Lucy.
-Tel: 439-1927 / Website: www.moontownbarbados.com
+Moontown is true "Bajan" fish fry right on the water's edge in the north of the island.
+Sherman Hall, Half Moon Fort, St. Lucy.
+Tel: 439-1927 / Website: http://www.stelmosmoontown.com/

 Nishi is a sophisticated twist of informal dining with a diverse and creative menu of Asian and Caribbean cuisine.
 2nd Street, Holetown.
 Tel: 432-8287 / Website: www.nishi-restaurant.com